Skip to content

 Release a record#

-Like on CTC cards, days on which you recorded work hours must be released before posting.
+Days on which you recorded work hours must be released before posting.
 Some plausibility checks are performed during that process, for example, to see if the entire CTC card quantity has been allocated on the lines.

 By using this action, you can release either a single day or multiple days at once.